 Our grads have become agricultural chemists, chemical engineers, environmental scientists, metallurgists, technical writers and wine chemists — and those are just a few examples.
-Having a degree in chemistry or biochemistry sets you up with a wide variety of skill sets, and having a degree from Hope gives you access to more opportunities than you can imagine.
+Having a degree in chemistry sets you up with a wide variety of skill sets, and having a degree from Hope gives you access to more opportunities than you can imagine.

 A. Paul Schaap

 One of our alumni, Dr. A. Paul Schaap (’67), went on to earn his Ph.D. from Harvard University and joined the faculty of Wayne State University as an assistant professor.
 With his wife Carol, he created the A. Paul and Carol Schaap Foundation.
 As a Hope College trustee, he and his wife gave a leadership gift on behalf of creating a new science center and recently gave a research endowment to the chemistry department as a whole, as well as endowed funds for a few chemistry chairs.

 Two chemistry alums, Dr. James W. and Jeanette Hoffman Neckers (’23), created a fund to support annual lectureships in chemistry.
 Through additional gifts from the pair, the fund was expanded to include student summer research stipends and student scholarships.

 Dr. Richard Smalley attended Hope College for two years before graduating from the University of Michigan in 1965.
 He’s always considered Hope his true home, where he “became grounded.”
 In 1996, Smalley won the Nobel Prize in Chemistry for finding and developing the third allotropic form of carbon: buckyballs.